svslc/database-project/README.md

 Use Data Manipulation Language (DML) syntax to simulate the transactions process for sales and purchase transactions.

 ### 5. Queries
-Provide queries to answer the user requests of the software house data
+Provide queries to answer 10 cases of user requests of the software house data